theinttheintko/online-book-shop/slides/pechakucha-6x20.md

 ---

 # Our Solution
-A modular, Angular-based bookstore with real-time reactive search and sleek dark-theme UI.
+A modular, Angular-based bookstore with real-time reactive search and a clean, minimalist, light-themed UI.
 <!-- footer: 0:20 auto-advance -->

 ---